AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Conclusion

 \section{Conclusion}

 In this work, we propose AnalogToBi, a novel framework for device-level analog circuit topology generation.
-To enable explicit circuit-type control while generating electrically valid and structurally novel topologies without relying on predefined templates or human-in-the-loop intervention, AnalogToBi integrates circuit-type tokens, a bipartite graph representation with grammar-guided decoding, and device renaming data augmentation.
-Experimental results demonstrate that AnalogToBi consistently outperforms existing methods in generating valid and novel circuit topologies.
-Overall, AnalogToBi provides a practical foundation for fully automated, device-level analog circuit design.
+By integrating circuit-type conditioning, device renaming augmentation, a bipartite graph representation, and grammar-guided decoding, AnalogToBi addresses the memorization issue and low electrical validity that limit existing approaches.
+Experimental results demonstrate that AnalogToBi enables fully automated training without any HITL intervention while achieving both high validity and high novelty in generated circuit topologies.